7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-AD-Administration.md

 # Azure AD Administration

 AD and AD Cloud are just local and remote variants of AD, both are in use today and connectable with Hyrid Cloud.
+See [[Active-Directory-Defined]] for on-premise AD definitions and descriptions.

 Identity and Access management service